 Establishing a baby bedtime routine

 You may feel ready to introduce a bedtime routine when your baby is around 3 months old.
-Getting them into a simple, soothing bedtime routine can be helpful for everyone and help prevent sleeping problems later on.
-It's also a great opportunity to have one-to-one time with your baby.
+Getting them into a simple, soothing bedtime routine can be a great opportunity to have 1-to-1 time with your baby.

 The routine could consist of: